This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.

 Select Virtual Machines > Create/Register VM.

-The system displays the dialog for selecting an OVF template.
+The system displays the dialog for selecting an OVA template.

 Choose the SSD as the destination and click Next.